-The new health care law requires that all new health plans cover certain "preventive services" without cost-sharing, including some that are specific to women.
+The health care law requires that all new health plans cover certain "preventive services" without cost-sharing, including some that are specific to women.
 The Blunt Amendment would allow plans or an employer offering a plan to avoid this critical requirement, which is meant to ensure that cost-sharing is no longer a barrier to preventive care.
-For example:
+For example, the Blunt Amendment would allow an employer or insurance company to: